• Skip to primary navigation

 Rocky road is awesome stuff and salted caramel is also awesome stuff, so combining them into this Salted Caramel Rocky Road was an easy choice for me!
 We are obsessed with rocky road in my house and it gets eaten in no time.
 This version is made with rich milk chocolate, toffee popcorn, salty pretzels, mini marshmallows, salted caramel fudge and salted caramel sauce.
 If you love salted caramel as much as I do then you will love tucking into a chunky chocolatey piece of this rocky road.
 It is melt in the mouth salty sweet heaven!
 Plus rocky road is so easy to make, bit of melting, bit of stirring, then leave it to set!

-In a mixing bowl I stirred together the popcorn, pretzels, marshmallows and salted caramel fudge.
-Then in a pan on a low heat I melted together milk chocolate, butter and golden syrup.
-I left it to cool for 10 minutes.
+In a mixing bowl, stir together popcorn, pretzels, marshmallows and salted caramel fudge.
+Then in a pan on a low heat, melt together milk chocolate, butter and golden syrup.
+Leave it it to cool for 10 minutes.

-I mixed about two thirds of the melted chocolate mixture with the fillings, then poured them into a lined tin.
-Then I added the rest of the chocolate to fill in any gaps.
-I decorated it with salted caramel sauce, some extra pretzels and popcorn.
+Mix about two thirds of the melted chocolate mixture with the fillings, then pour them into a lined tin.
+Then add the rest of the chocolate to fill in any gaps.
+Decorate it with salted caramel sauce, some extra pretzels and popcorn.

 Salted Caramel Rocky Road